mjmaher987/Reinforcement-Learning-Based-Fault-Tolerant-Scheduling/README.md

 - What is iFogSim : https://amirkabir-science.com/cloudsim-free-course/
 - iFogSim Workshop : youtube.com/watch?v=rEy_rSRfXIc

+## Final Update
+- Due to the meeting held on September 11th, the rest of the project will be assigned to someone else (probably Mr. Soleymani)

 ## Last Step
 - Send the pseudo Code of Double Q-Learning

 ## Comments
 - The power cannot be reported beause there is no power-based method used in the process (like DVFS, etc.).